brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 ![RIFT Negative Disaggregation RIB To FIB Example](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-neg-disagg-rib-to-fib.png)

+*Figure 11: Translating negative next-hops in the RIB into positive next-hops in the FIB.*

 What is happening in this simple example is the following:

  * We have a route to 3.0.1.1/32, which has a negative next-hop